 - Where, however, a PI does wish to name a Researcher who is not currently a member of University staff and has appropriate justification, they may do so without advertising and whether or not the individual currently has the right to work in the UK.
-Named Researchers are exempted from the normal requirement of UK Borders Agency to undertake a Resident Labour Market Test before permission to work is given.
-PIs should nevertheless check with HR as UKBA policy changes rapidly and on a frequent basis.
+If the individual doesn't have the unrestricted right to work in the UK, work permission must be obtained before they start work.

 - In the event that a grant is successful and a named external Researcher accepts the offer of appointment, PIs should complete a direct appointment form and send it with the individual's CV to the Human Resources Department who will take up the references provided.
 Appointment will be made subject to those references being satisfactory.
 A normal induction process should be undertaken.

 - Where a Named Researcher refuses the offer of a post it is not acceptable to offer the post to anyone else.
 The PI must then follow a normal recruitment process.